judering/judering.github.io/index.md

 ## APRIL 2025

-"4-Play" for percussion quartet will be performed several times in the US on Monday 21st April at William Paterson University,  Wayne NJ, 7 pm school of music recital hall; Tuesday 22nd April at NYU school of music at 7.15pm; Thursday 24th April at Lehman College, School of music recital hall at 1pm.
+"4-Play" for percussion quartet will be performed by the RIAM percussion ensemble several times in the US on Monday 21st April at William Paterson University,  Wayne NJ, 7 pm school of music recital hall; Tuesday 22nd April at NYU school of music at 7.15pm; Thursday 24th April at Lehman College, School of music recital hall at 1pm.

 "The River Was Never Afraid" for Evlana ensemble will be performed at New Music Dublin at 5.30pm on the 6th April in the Kevin Barry Room.